anup-moitra/md102-intune-virtual-company-lab/README.md

 ## Lab conclusion
 ```

-Some older or planned files may be updated as the project progresses.
+Some files may use slight variations of this structure based on the lab type.
+Troubleshooting files use a case study format instead.

 ---